-Barbers, hairdressers, and cosmetologists work mostly in a barbershop or salon, although some work in a spa, hotel, or resort.
+Barbers, hairstylists, and cosmetologists work mostly in a barbershop or salon, although some work in a spa, hotel, or resort.
 Some lease booth space from a salon owner.
 Some manage salons or open their own shop after several years of experience.

-Barbers, hairdressers, and cosmetologists usually work in pleasant surroundings with good lighting.
+Barbers, hairstylists, and cosmetologists usually work in pleasant surroundings with good lighting.
 Physical stamina is important, because they are on their feet for most of their shift.
 Prolonged exposure to some chemicals may cause skin irritation, so they often wear protective clothing, such as disposable gloves or aprons.

-Many barbers, hairdressers, and cosmetologists work full time, however part-time positions are also common.
+Many barbers, hairstylists, and cosmetologists work full time, however part-time positions are also common.
 Those who run their own barbershop or salon may have long hours.
 Work schedules often include evenings and weekends―the times when barbershops and beauty salons are busiest.
 Those who are self-employed usually determine their own schedules.

-Full-time programs in barbering and cosmetology usually last at least 9 months and may lead to an associate’s degree.
+A high school diploma or equivalent is required for some positions.
+In addition, every state requires that barbers, hairstylists, and cosmetologists complete a program in a state-licensed barber or cosmetology school.
+These programs are mainly found in postsecondary vocational schools and typically lead to a postsecondary nondegree award or certificate.
 Most of these workers take advanced courses in hairstyling or in other personal appearance services to keep up with the latest trends.
 Those who want to open their own business also may take courses in sales and marketing.

 After graduating from a state-approved training program, students take a state licensing exam that includes a written test and, in some cases, a practical test of styling skills or an oral exam.